wufoo/docs/source/index.md

 Wufoo uses [Basic Auth](http://www.ietf.org/rfc/rfc2617.txt) with API Keys to allow access to the API.

 Wufoo expects for the API key to be included as the 'username' and any value as the 'password' portion of Basic Auth.
-If the service you're using doesn't have a built in way to authenticate using Basic Auth, you can set the Authorization header to a base64 string, like so:
+If the service you're using doesn't have a built in way to authenticate using Basic Auth, you can set the Authorization header to a base64 encoded string:

-`Authorization: Basic base64('username:password')`
+`base64('username:password')`

-After encoding, it might look something like this:
+After encoding, you can set the header like this:

 `Authorization: Basic QU9JNi1MRktMLVZNMVEtSUVYOTpmb290YXN0aWM=`